ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 ~~~

 Blinded claims can be nested.
 For example, both individual keys in the `address` claim, and the entire `address` element can be separately blinded.
-An example nested claim is shown in **TODO iref**.
+An example nested claim is shown in {{nesting}}.

 Finally, an issuer may create "decoy digests" which look like a blinded claim hash but have only a salt.
-Decoy digests are discussed in **TODO iref**.
+Decoy digests are discussed in {{decoys}}.

 # SD-CWT Issuance

 How the Holder communicates to the Issuer to request a CWT or an SD-CWT is out-of-scope of this specification.
 Likewise, how the Holder determines which claims to blind or to always disclose is a policy matter which is not discussed in this specification.
-This specification defines the format of an SD-CWT communicated between an Issuer and a Holder in this section, and describes the format of an SD-CWT communicated between a Holder and a Verifier in the next section.
+This specification defines the format of an SD-CWT communicated between an Issuer and a Holder in this section, and describes the format of a Key Binding Token containing that SD-CWT communicated between a Holder and a Verifier in {{sd-cwt-presentation}}.

-The payload MUST contain an `sd_alg` claim (from the COSE Algorithms registry) identifying the algorithm used to hash the Salted Disclosed Claims.
+The payload MUST contain an `sd_alg` claim identifying the algorithm (from the COSE Algorithms registry) used to hash the Salted Disclosed Claims.
 The unprotected header MUST contain an `sd_claims` section with a Salted Disclosed Claim for *every* blinded claim hash present anywhere in the payload, and any decoys (see {{decoys}}).
 The payload MUST also include a key confirmation element (`cnf`) {{!RFC8747}} for the Holder's public key.

 ## Issuer generation

-The Issuer follows all the requirements of generating a valid CWT as update by {{cwt-update}}.
+The Issuer follows all the requirements of generating a valid CWT as updated by {{cwt-update}}.
 The Issuer MUST implement COSE_Sign1 using an appropriate asymmetric signature algorithm / curve combination (for example ES256/P-256 or EdDSA/Ed25519)

 The Issuer MUST generate a unique cryptographically random salt with at least 128-bits of entropy for each Salted Disclosed Claim.